 1. Insert the thermostat into the housing so that the pin is above the damper.

-2. Insert a new thermostat gasket with the pressed side against the cylinder head.
+2. Insert the new thermostat gasket with the pressed side towards the cylinder head.

 3. Tighten the mounting bolts with force 25 Nm.